Forcing Kids to Eat: Why Pressure-to-Eat Feeding Tactics Don’t Work

 If yes, then realize you are not alone in this.

-Many children who are forced to eat everything on their plates at mealtimes are more likely to grow up into adults who have a chaotic relationship with food.
+Many kids who are forced to eat everything on their plates at mealtimes are more likely to grow up into adults who have a chaotic relationship with food.
 It is not uncommon for children who have been raised with controlling feeding practices to be more likely to chronically overeat as adults or struggle with emotional and/or binge eating.
 Controlling feeding practices include:

 Pressuring a child to eat certain amounts of their food